-This campaign’s artist, Dominico, also has a distinctive style, albeit different from Travis.
+This campaign’s artist, Domenico, also has a distinctive style, albeit different from Travis.
 Nonetheless, I love it.
 You may recall from the Tavern Brawl Builder review I wrote that I’m a sucker for pencil art.
-Dominico’s color art is also impressive.
+Domenico’s color art is also impressive.
 In fact, I realized after learning about this campaign that I was already following him on Facebook.
 He has a drawing of a woodchuck bursting from Pinnochio that I love.
 Such a cool Aliens reference.

 Andrew chatted with Dom a few months back and he (Dom) asked about doing this collaboration.
 Andrew was clear that he’s been very fortunate in the artists they’ve worked with.
-Dominico Neziti’s biggest inspirations from RPGs and fantasy are Larry Elmore, Jeff Dee, Keith Parkinson, Brom, Tony DiTerlizzi, Frank Frazetta, and Wayne Reynolds.
+Domenico Neziti’s biggest inspirations from RPGs and fantasy are Larry Elmore, Jeff Dee, Keith Parkinson, Brom, Tony DiTerlizzi, Frank Frazetta, and Wayne Reynolds.
 It was a good match for Andrew because he’s a big fan of Elmore, Parkinson, and DiTerlizzi.

 At a minimum, the comic will come with 100 original comics by Dom but there will also be a book of NPCs by him and an adventure by Cawood Publishing.
 There is also a possibility of custom dice, t-shirts, and more for add-ons.

 What makes this campaign special or unique?
 Both from your perspective as the creator and from a potential backer’s.